 The Siddeshwara Temple is an ancient temple dedicated to Lord Shiva and is located very close to Hanamkonda in Warangal.
 The temple’s architecture is stunning and bears resemblance to the Chalukyan style of architecture.

 Sri Veeranarayana Temple, an ancient temple built around 1104 AD, is a highly revered temple located at Kolanupaka in Warangal District.
 This shrine encloses Shri Veeranarayana, who is considered to be an incarnation of Lord Vishnu as the main deity.

 Thousand Pillar Temple

 Warangal Fort, constructed during the apocryphal Kakatiya period in the 13th century, is today a wonderful tourist spot.
-With mammoth sized Sanchi styled gateways portaying the Southern architecture, the fort consits of two walls, the outer one being the largest of its kind in India.
+With mammoth sized Sanchi styled gateways portraying the Southern architecture, the fort consists of two walls, the outer one being the largest of its kind in India.

 What to Eat in Warangal :